gordonwatts/func-adl-types-atlas/README.md

 # func-adl-types-atlas
 Generate the Event Data Model and types for `func_adl` for ATLAS AnalysisBase software.

+## Usage

+Most of the time you will just want to run this on a new version of an `AnalysisBase` release.
+This can be done by doing the following steps:

+1. Clone this repo
+1. On Windows, run the PowerShell script found in the `scripts` directory: `<path-to-script>/build_xaod_edm.ps1 21.2.184 184.yaml`.

+The `yaml` file will be written out in your local directory and is ready for input into the `python` `func_adl` builder, `func_adl_servicex_type_generator`.

+The output will look very much like what you see below in the Development section, with a C++ `cmake` build preceding it.

 ## Development

 This repo is currently designed to be developed inside a container running on docker on your local machine.
 Everything was tailored to run under `vscode` and tested on Windows (though it should work fine for anything else).